Legacy-xcibe95x/20-TPS-Minecraft-Server/README.md

 # 20 TPS Minecraft Server

+# REPOSITORY IN PROGRESS, DELAYED DUE TO DOOM ETERNAL :P

  A preconfigured minecraft server, Optimized for Low Ram and Large Servers.

  This server uses paper as it's the most stable and most update server for mincraft and adds even more optimizations